pboxx/FVModSync/README.md

 * Work folders: FVModSync will create a folder named "fvmodsync_exported" in your game files, which contains various files exported from cfg.pak (one of the game packages).
 You can delete it if it bothers you, but it'll reappear next time you run the program.
 If you empty it (but leave the folder intact), FVModSync will currently get a bit stuck, so don't do that.

-* Excess files: Right now FVModSync will copy every CVS it knows about to the game folder, regardless of whether a file actually contains modded content.
+* Excess files: Right now FVModSync will copy every CSV it knows about to the game folder, regardless of whether a file actually contains modded content.
 Doesn't hurt anything (those files are not large) but certainly is not pretty.